 First steps in this direction include

-- Pilot study on the procedures and methods for assessing the social impact of research being undertaken by a team from the University’s Research Centre for the Humanities, the Social and Education Sciences (UCRC)
+• A pilot study on the procedures and methods for assessing the social impact of research undertaken by a team from the University’s Research Centre for the Humanities, the Social and Education Sciences (UCRC)

 The next steps include development of a dedicated platform for identifying, recording and tracking research, educational, organizational and collaborative/ communication activities that contribute to the SDGs and to the cross-cutting UNESCO goals of cultural heritage and diversity at regional, national and international level.